apaladines-techconsulting/Interview_Questions/README.md

 - Overhead: In simpler apps or when used incorrectly, MVVM can introduce unnecessary overhead.
 Not every app requires the level of separation that MVVM provides, and using it inappropriately can lead to code bloat.
 - Potential for Boilerplate: Depending on the platform and libraries used, there can be some boilerplate code involved in setting up data binding or communication between the ViewModel and View.
 - Performance Considerations: MVVM relies on data binding, which can have performance implications if not used carefully.
 Excessive updates to the View can impact performance, so it's important to monitor and optimize as needed.

-### Retain Cycle:
-A retain cycle occurs when two or more objects reference each other strongly, preventing them from being deallocated by the memory management system.
-In Swift, this often happens when using closures or delegate patterns.
-How to Resolve Retain Cycles and Memory Leaks:
-To resolve retain cycles and memory leaks:
-- Use weak or unowned references in closures to prevent strong reference cycles.
-- Use Instruments in Xcode to identify memory leaks.
-- Be mindful of strong references within closures, especially when capturing self.

 ### Design Patterns:
 Group of smaller related classes, modules or sub functionalities inside one project.
 In one project can be multiple Design Patterns used: